joseeden/All-Things-Docker-and-Kubernetes/lab55_EKS_Kubernetes_Dashboard/README.md

 ## Create the Service Account

-To login to the Kubernetes dashboard, we need to create service account.
+To login to the Kubernetes dashboard, we need to create a service account.

 ```bash
 vim kb-admin-svc.yml